Paths of Glory

 Kirk Douglas, Ralph Meeker, Adolphe Menjou, George Macready,

-Stanley Kubrick’s brave “antiwar” film (a concept film historian David Thomson challenges) remains one of the most coolheaded assaults on cold-blooded murder ever filmed.
-A Korean War–era audience could take little comfort in the fact that these scenes of ritualized slaughter were set during World War I. The story, based on a true incident in the French army in 1916, traces the court-martial and execution of three soldiers chosen as scapegoats for the failure of a suicidal French infantry attack against superior German forces.
-Suave, uncaring Adolphe Menjou and pathologically paranoid George Macready are the generals who shield themselves from blame; Kirk Douglas is the white knight who challenges their scheme.
-Paths of Glory is comparable in its beauty and pathos to classic World War I antiwar films like All Quiet on the Western Front.
-But in its concentration on lunacy in the high command, and in its brittle cynicism, it is pure Kubrick.
+Paths of Glory remains one of the most coolheaded assaults on cold-blooded murder ever filmed.
+The story, based on a true incident in the French Army in 1916, traces the court-martial of three soldiers chosen as scapegoats for the failure of a suicidal French infantry attack against superior German forces.
+Paths of Glory is comparable in its beauty and pathos to classic World War I antiwar films like All Quiet on the Western Front (1930), but in its concentration on lunacy in the high command, and in its brittle cynicism, it is pure Kubrick.

 FILM DETAILS